davidcarlisle/ll/de/more-04.md

 ---
-title: "More on: Logical structure" (German)
+title: "More on: Logical structure (German)"
 ---

 ## Document titles